NFL FanDuel Jackpot: Bet Anytime TD on Eagles-Giants for Chance at Bonus Bets on 10/9/25

 - Click the "Claim Now" on the home page to claim your Touchdown Sweepstakes Token.

-- Place a pre-live, straight, "Anytime Touchdown Scorer" wager on the Philadelphia Eagles vs. New York Giants NFL game taking place on October 9th, 2025.
+- Place a pre-live, straight, "Anytime Touchdown Scorer" wager on the Philadelphia Eagles vs. New York Giants NFL game taking place today, October 9th, 2025.

 There is a minimum wager of $5 associated with this offer.
 A wager placed using a Touchdown Sweepstakes Token will not qualify for any other promotion and will ONLY qualify for this "$2M Touchdown Jackpot" promotion.